-Julio Rivera Rios is an associate in the Litigation Department and a member of the International Dispute Resolution Group.
-His practice focuses on disputes matters, with a particular emphasis on arbitration, enforcement and litigation.
+Julio Rivera Rios is a member of the International Dispute Resolution Group, where he focuses on international commercial and investment arbitration.

-Mr. Rivera Rios passed the New York bar examination and is admitted to practice law in Mexico.
-Mr. Rivera Rios is a native Spanish speaker and fluent in English.
+Mr. Rivera Rios is admitted to practice law in New York and Mexico.
+He is fluent in English and Spanish.